sigi-cli/sigi/README.md

 ## Sigi as a local stack-based database

 Sigi understands the programmer-familiar `push` (create an item) and `pop` (remove an item and return it) idioms.
+It can be used for simple, persistent, small-scale stack use-cases.

+Sigi is not intending to be highly performant.
+While no limits are enforced, it would not handle high, concurrent throughput well.
+It also is not suitable for enormous amounts of data.
+For something beefier with stack semantics, check out Redis.

 Using the `--quiet` (or `-q`) flag is recommended for shell scripts, as it leaves out any leading labels or symbols.